ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 What are the techniques to achieve a maximum score in each event of the ACFT?

-To max out your ACFT score:
+To maximize your ACFT score:

 Where can I find a downloadable ACFT score chart for 2024?